-- 20.1 The driver must drive the car alone and unaided. - 20.2 The driver is not permitted to participate in any additional practice, qualifying or race within the Event. - 20.3 Drivers must use the track at all times.
-For the avoidance of doubt the white lines defining the track edges are considered to be part of the track but the kerbs are not.

-A driver will be judged to have left the track if no part of the car remains in contact with the track.

-Should a car leave the track the driver may re-join, however, this may only be done when it is safe to do so and without gaining any advantage.
+- 20.1 The driver must drive the car alone and unaided. - 20.2 The driver is not permitted to participate in any additional practice, qualifying or race within the Event, except when authorised by the stewards. - 20.3 Drivers must make every reasonable effort to use the track at all times and may not deliberately leave the track without a justifiable reason.
+For the avoidance of doubt the white lines defining the track edges are considered to be part of the track but the kerbs are not. - A driver will be judged to have left the track if no part of the car remains in contact with the track. - Should a car leave the track the driver may re-join, however, this may only be done when it is safe to do so and without gaining any advantage. - 20.4 More than one change of direction to defend a position is not permitted.

-A driver may not deliberately leave the track without justifiable reason.

-- 20.4 More than one change of direction to defend a position is not permitted.
 Any driver moving back towards the racing line, having earlier defended his position off-line, should leave at least one car width between his own car and the edge of the track on the approach to the corner. - 20.5 Any driver defending his position on a straight, and before any braking area, may use the full width of the track during his first move, provided no significant portion of the car attempting to pass is alongside his.
 Whilst defending in this way the driver may not leave the track without justifiable reason. - For the avoidance of doubt, if any part of the front wing of the car attempting to pass is alongside the rear wheel of the car in front this will be deemed to be a 'significant portion'. - 20.6 Manoeuvres liable to hinder other drivers, such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction, are not permitted. - 20.7 As soon as a car is caught by another car which is about to lap it during the race the driver must allow the faster driver past at the first available opportunity.
-If the driver who has been caught does not allow the faster driver past, waved blue flags will be shown to indicate that he must allow the following driver to overtake.
+If the driver who has been caught does not allow the faster driver pass, waved blue flags will be shown to indicate that he must allow the following driver to overtake.